Take a Guided Walk Through History

 The Admiral’s Mansion

 Lay your eyes on the opulence of a mansion of the Victorian era that features an abundance of exquisite details.
-While we currently cannot take anyone inside the mansion during restoration, we will stroll the grounds and its private garden.
-Learn about the famous leaders who called this place home and their impact on American history.
+While we currently cannot take anyone inside the mansion during restoration, you will learn learn about the famous leaders who called this place home and their impact on American history.

 Stop #3